-The Connected Devices course is all about making the IoT 'work', and as such, involves substantial software development using Python, Java, Git source code management, and Linux shell scripting.
+The Building Digital Twins course is all about making the Digital Twins 'work', and as such, involves substantial software development using Python, C# and / or C++, a 3D physics / gaming engine (either Unity 3D or other - subject to change), Git source code management, and some Linux (via WSL 2) or macOS shell scripting (depending on your OS).

-Connected Devices assignments are different than what you might normally see in a course.
+Building Digital Twins assignments are different than what you might normally see in a course.
 Each assignment serves as the basis for the next one, so it's VERY IMPORTANT that you start working on each as soon as possible, as they get progressively more difficult and can take many days to implement.